 There is a lot in the media at the moment about the health and well-being of our children.
 Including what they are eating and some exercises that they are doing.
 But did you know that with just one activity, you can address both these issues?
-That activity is gardening, and you can keep reading to find out more.
+That activity is gardening.
+Your kids could thrive in so many ways by getting out and gardening with you and here are just a few reasons why…

 Understanding the source of healthy food